MMallah/Mallah_Portfolio/README.md

 * After <code>data wrangling</code>, we calculate the average conversion rate for both the {old page} & {new page}.
 * Then we test the conversion rate using the <code>central limit therom</code> after taking 10k samples.
 * From the tests conducted, we summarize that we don't have enough evidence to reject the <code>null hypothesis</code> which stated that the old paage has better average conversion rate.
+* We also performed <code>Logistic regression</code> with results in-line with the above results.